834 Naval Air Squadron

 834 NAS contained a number of New Zealanders seconded from the Royal New Zealand Naval Volunteer Reserve who served as pilots and, at one point, the squadron commander.
 In 1994 the designation of 834 Squadron was transferred from the Royal Navy to the Royal New Zealand Navy.

-The Fleet Air Arm Museum contains a surviving Fairey Swordfish (HS618) which was operated by 834 NAS from May 1943 until it was damaged in the hanger of HMS Hunter during bad weather.
+The Fleet Air Arm Museum contains a surviving Fairey Swordfish (HS618) which was operated by 834 NAS from May 1943 until it was damaged in the hangar of HMS Hunter during bad weather.
 It is currently painted in the colours of 813 Naval Air Squadron.

+History

+Torpedo, bomber, reconnaissance squadron (1941-1944)

+On 12 November 1941, members of 834 Naval Air Squadron gathered at RNAS Eastleigh (HMS Raven), Hampshire, for passage to Jamaica.
+The squadron was then officially established at the Royal Naval Air Station at Palisadoes, commissioned HMS Buzzard, in Kingston, Jamaica, on 10 December 1941, under the command of Lieutenant Commander L.C.B.
+Ashburner, RN, designated as a torpedo, bomber, reconnaissance (TBR) squadron and equipped with four Fairey Swordfish I biplane torpedo bombers.